jjsarton/zt_nss/README.md

 ### Configuration File /etc/zt.conf

-This file must be created and contain some important data requiered by the **zt.py** server
+This file must be created and contain some important data required by the **zt.py** server

 ```
 [nss]